Use Case Diagram – Step by Step Tutorial with Example

 3. Generalization

 Another the best example to demonstrate the difference between include and extend relationships is: if you sneeze, you will close your eyes.
-That’s an included relationship because it’s going to happen every time when we sneeze.
+That’s an included relationship because it’s going to happen whenever we sneeze.
 Whereas, if you sneeze, you might say excuse me.
 That’s an extended relationship because it supplements the sneeze, but isn’t completely necessary in the sneezing process.

 Note: Include happens every time, extend happens just sometimes, and don’t forget that the arrows point in opposite directions.
 Also, multiple base use cases can point to the same included or extended use case.
 Avoid premature use, overuse, and misuse of the <<include>> and <<extend>> relationships.